MLHale/nebraska-gencyber/teachers/building-a-server/README.md

 ### Step 6: Press the button
 Ok, so you now have a loose familiarity with the skeleton `backend` code that was provided to you.
 Lets build upon it.

-Earlier, you saw a green button that said **turn cloudbit on** when you visited `localhost`.
+When you login, you should see a green button that says **turn cloudbit on** when visiting `localhost`.
 Time to push it!

 * connect the `power module` to the pink `button` input module